ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 #### Commands/Operations delegating to Aggregates
 Commands and operations are typically delegated to an Aggregate.
 This also corresponds to the illustration of the [DDD crew](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet) depicted above.

-In CML this means that you can optionally add the following reference to _event production_ steps (_type 2_ above):
+In CML this means that you can optionally add the following reference to _event production_ steps (_Type 2_ above):

 <div class="highlight"><pre><span></span><span class="k">command</span> SubmitClaim <span class="k">delegates</span> <span class="k">to</span> Claims <span class="k">emits</span> <span class="k">event</span> Event1 <span class="k">X</span> Event2 <span class="k">X</span> Event3